 Santa Cruz de Tenerife & La Laguna

 The touristic south is sunny and sandy, but not somewhere I felt a real connection with.
-Instead, I (as well as most Language Assistants and many digital nomads) mady my home in northern Tenerife.
-The two main cities are Santa Cruz de Tenerife and San Crisóbal de La Laguna.
+Instead, I (as well as most digital nomads and Language Assistants) made my home in northern Tenerife.
+The two main cities are the capital, Santa Cruz de Tenerife and UNESCO protected San Crisóbal de La Laguna.
 The two cities are only 40 minutes apart by tram (about 15 minutes by car) and I lived for a year in each, so I have plenty of firsthand experience in both.

 Santa Cruz de Tenerife